rohanhore/CONCH/README.md

 # **CONformal CHangepoint Localization (CONCH)**

 **CONCH** is a distribution-free framework for offline changepoint localization that provides *exact finite-sample confidence sets*.
-This repository contains all simulation and real-data experiments from the paper.
+This repository contains all simulation and real-data experiments from the [paper](https://rohanhore.github.io/research/CONCH.pdf) .

 ---